Hiking? Near Bangalore? Sounds odd, no?

 3. Bilikal Betta

-If you’re willing to go just 60 kilometres out of Bangalore on Kanakapura Road, and to make the 1500m climb, you’ll be wowed by the white rocks at the top of the Bilikal Betta.
+If you’re willing to go just 60 kilometers out of Bangalore on Kanakapura Road and to make the 1500m climb, you’ll be wowed by the white rocks at the top of the Bilikal Betta.
 That’s where the hill gets its name.
 “Bili” is Kannada for white, while “Kallu” is stone.